alexey-ernest/awesome-logger/README.md

 * Microsoft Visual Studio 2013
 * Microsoft SQL Server 2014 Express LocalDB (should be bundled with Visual Studio)
 * [Microsoft Service Bus for Windows Server v1.1](https://msdn.microsoft.com/ru-ru/library/dn282152(v=azure.10).aspx).
 Installation instructions also provided [here](#installing-service-bus).

+## Technologies
+The project powered by:
+* .Net Framework 4.5
+* ASP.NET MVC 5 framework
+* MSSQL as data storage and Entity Framework as ORM
+* HTML5/CSS3 and JavaScript/jQuery/Angular.js for Single-Page-Application (SPA)
+* Microsoft Service Bus for Windows Server as communication channel and queue

 ## How to Build
 * Open `AwesomeLogger/AwesomeLogger.sln`